ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ##### Azure Queue storage:
 - A data store for queuing and reliably delivering messages between applications.
-- one queue max 64kb, including milions of messages.
-- Store a list of messages to be processed asynchronously
+- one queue is max 64kb, including a list (milions) of messages  to be processed asynchronously
-- For example
-    - suppose you want customers to be able to upload pictures, and you want to create thumbnails for each picture.
-You can let customers wait for you to create a thumbnail while uploading a picture.
-Another option is to use queues.
-After the client finishes uploading, a message is written to the queue.
-Then let the Azure function retrieve the message from the queue and create the thumbnail.
-Each part of this process can be scaled separately to give you more control when adjusting and using it
+- For example,  you want to create thumbnails for each picture uploaded by customers.
+    - You can let customers wait for you to create a thumbnail while uploading a picture.
+    - Another option is to use queues:
+        1. After the client finishes uploading, a message is written to the queue.
+        1. Then let the Azure function retrieve the message from the queue and create the thumbnail.
+    - Each part of the above process can be scaled separately to give you more control when adjusting and using it

 ##### Azure Table storage:
 - ideal service for storage of user related data